 Bolt Carrier Group

-The bolt carrier group is the heart of your AR-15 and the component that makes the rifle functional to begin with.
+The AR-15 bolt carrier group is the heart of your rifle and the component that makes the rifle functional to begin with.
 The bolt carrier group consists of the gas key, bolt, extractor, and firing pin, and rests in the inside of the receiver.
 The BCG is often the component that will not only determine whether your AR-15 is functioning reliably, but also if it is functioning smoothly to begin with.

 Buyer’s Guide To Finding The Best Left Handed AR-15 Upper